 Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory [] Highly Effective []Enective [] weeds improvement [] Unsatisfactory

-Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
-The examples above are illustrative and do not reflect an exclusive list of what is expected):
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what t has been observed I that reflects current proficie ncy on this indicator?
+The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here:

+What strategies have you implemented so that you spread your learning about providing professional learning for individual and collegial groups within your school to your colleagues across the school system?

+Highly Effective

+What might be some creative ways to provide professional learning for individual and collegial groups focused on deepening subject matter knowledge and proficiency at high effect size strategies?

-Unsatisfactory Highly Effective Effective Needs Improvement What strategies have you What might be some As you think about your How would you describe implemented so that you creative ways to provide leadership in providing your efforts to make certain spread your learning about professional learning for professional learning, what that your professional providing professional individual and collegial are key strategies for you to learning is focused on learning for individual and groups focused on consider that would help student needs or faculty proficiency at high effect size collegial groups within your deepening subject matter you provide recurring school to your colleagues knowledge and proficiency opportunities for strategies? at high effect size across the school system? professional learning for strategies? individual and collegial groups focused on issues directly related to faculty proficiency at high effect size strategies and student learning needs?
+As you think about your leadership in providing professional learning, what are key strategies for you to consider that would help you provide recurring opportunities for professional learning for individual and collegial groups focused on issues directly related to faculty proficiency at high effect size strategies and student learning needs?

+How would you describe your efforts to make certain that your professional learning is focused on student needs or faculty proficiency at high effect size strategies?
 Indicator 4.6 - Faculty Development Alignments: The leader implements professional learning processes that enable faculty to deliver culturally relevant and differentiated instruction by:

-- generating a focus on student and professional learning in the school that is clearly linked to the system-wide objectives and the school improvement plan, - identifying faculty instructional proficiency needs (including standards-based content, researchbased pedagogy, data analysis for instructional planning and improvement), - aligning faculty development practices with system objectives, improvement planning, faculty proficiency needs, and appropriate instructional goals, - and using instructional technology as a learning tool for students and faculty.
+- generating a focus on student and professional learning in the school that is clearly linked to the system-wide objectives and the school improvement plan, - identifying faculty instructional proficiency needs (including standards-based content, research-based pedagogy, data analysis for instructional planning and improvement), - aligning faculty development practices with system objectives, improvement planning, faculty proficiency needs, and appropriate instructional goals, - and using instructional technology as a learning tool for students and faculty.